 Whilst we do not expect children to come to school when ill, we do expect to see them before and after a medical appointment.
 There is no reason for them to be kept at home for the whole day if they have, for example, a dental appointment at 11.00am.
 Not only is this not a good habit to get the children into, it is both disruptive to the child and the class as a whole.

 A number of children are continually late.
 If they arrive after the register closes, they are then marked as absent for that session.

 We have also noticed that some children are regularly absent on Fridays and Mondays.
 Long weekend?
 These will also be closely monitored.

-Closer monitoring of attendance is embedded; individual parents will be invited to discuss any difficulties with me or our Family Liaison Officer (FLO) in order to improve the situation.
+Closer monitoring of attendance is embedded; individual parents will be invited to discuss any difficulties with a member of our Senior Leadership Team in order to improve the situation.

 As you know, we track progress of all our children but we take particular interest in those who have poor attendance.

 Thank you for your support.